LukeEcomod/SOCFramework/README.md

 	python -m venv lukeweather

-Yours truly has in home directory *venv* subdirectory  under which all python virtual environments are created.

 In LukeWeather directory you should see *setup.py* file.
 See *README_setup* file for details to install LukeWeather to *lukeweather* virtual environment.
 In short activate first the virtual enviroment.
 On Linux or Mac type: